 Salt is one of those ubiquitous ingredients that not only makes food taste better, but is a necessary part of the human diet.
 Chemically speaking, it's a compound formed by sodium and chloride ions arranged in a lattice structure which is why it forms crystals.

-Region: Oga Penninsula, Japan
+Region: Oga Penninsula, Japan.

-Colour: Light greyish tan
+Color: Light greyish tan.

 Aroma: Strong smoky scent with notes of tar and a bit of red fruit.

-Flavour: Perfect salinity, minerally but not too harsh, warm earth flavor with a ton of meaty umami.
+Flavor: Perfect salinity, minerally but not too harsh, warm earth flavor with a ton of meaty umami.

 Name: Flor de Sal (Portuguese Fleur de Sel)

 Region: Algarve, Portugal

 Method: Flor de Sal, or flower of salt, is hand skimmed from the surface of evaporation ponds in the warmer months of the year.